eloualiche/entrydatar/README.md

-`entrydatar`
-R package for data on U.S. firm level entry
+entrydatar: A R package for downloading and cleaning data on U.S. firm level entry
 ======

 Downloads and aggregates flat tables of entry statistics from the *Quarterly Census of Employment and Wages* and *Business Employment Dynamics program* and the *County Business Patterns*.
+See details of this file and the vignettes for other commands for other public downloads.

 ## Available data